EOxServer/eoxserver/docs/sphinx/en/users/WCS-T_summary.rst

         <wcst:ResponseHandler>http://foo.eox.at/WCSTResponseHandler</wcst:ResponseHandler>
     </wcst:Transaction>

-Currently, WCS-T implementaition supports HTTP and FTP URL schemas for the response handler.
+Currently, the WCS-T implementation supports HTTP and FTP URL schemas for the response handler.
 In the first case the response is delivered using HTTP/POST.
 In the latter case, the response is uploaded to a remote FTP server.
-In case of FTP, the user may specify a full filename of the delivered file or target directory.
+In case of FTP, the user may specify a full file-name of the delivered file or target directory.
 If the FTP target is a directory the file-name of the stored response is generated from the request ID returned by the acknowledgement response: